 Vanilla.
 Did you know that vanilla comes from an orchid?
 One particular species of orchid produces pods that create the bean used in the flavor we know as vanilla.
 An interesting characteristic about vanilla is that it seems to be universally liked – a fragrance perceived as pleasant worldwide.
 Visitors coming to your office or store?
 Vanilla will be a subtle welcoming touch.
 Wound up a little too tight?
 Dealing with nervous energy?
 Some vanilla in the air might be just what you need.
 Along with lavender, vanilla is a perfect fragrance to have in the air when practicing meditation.

 Peppermint.
-OK – nothing subtle about this herb.
+There is nothing subtle about this herb.
 But that’s the point about peppermint- it is going to boost your energy.
+Wake you up and keep you alert.
 Make everyone a little more confident.
-Peppermint has lots of uses, we recommend diffusing some – and watch your brain go into hyper-drive.
+While peppermint has lots of uses as flavoring and medicinally, we recommend diffusing some – and watch your brain go into hyper-drive.

 Rosemary.
 Rosemary is a flowering herb that originated in the Mediterranean region, but now is planted everywhere as a decorative flower.
 Sprigs of rosemary have been used for centuries in weddings as bridal headpieces.
 The leaves are used as a flavoring, particularly in Mediterranean cuisine.
 Rosemary is viewed as a memory booster; we’ve seen reports of college students diffusing it during exam cram study periods.
 Our Rosemary Mint is a subtle fragrance that can be used throughout home or office.

 *Diffuser reeds and accent bottles are sold separately.